aaronbloomfield/pdr/labs/lab03/index.md

 ### Input ###

 For this part of the lab, you will not deal with keyboard input (that's in the in-lab) -- thus, your submitted program will always compute the exact same value each time it is run.
-You will need to hard-code, into the `main()` method, the values to be operated on by your calculator.
-Make sure the test(s) in main demonstrates the functionality of all operators!
+You will need to hard-code your postfix expressions into the `main()` method.
+Make sure your tests in main demonstrate the functionality of all operators!

 A sample `main()` function that might work is as follows -- this should be modified for your particular situation (i.e. how you declare your class, your method names, etc.).
 This `main()` function uses the first sample input given at the very end of this document.